Ninisha-Balay/Credit-card-fraud-detection/README.md

 **Credit Card Fraud Detection Using Machine Learning**

-   This project aims to detect fraudulent credit card transactions using various machine learning algorithms.
+      This project is based on my published research paper: [Credit Card Fraud Detection using Machine Learning](https://doi.org/10.34218/IJMLC_03_01_002), which explores machine learning techniques for identifying fraudulent credit card transactions.
       It compares their performance based on accuracy and can be integrated into real-time applications like banking systems and e-commerce platforms.

 **Overview:**